opawar600/PythonRESTFulAPI/Django/README.md

 It has various endpoints, one to create a ToDo task, other to mark the task as complete or incomplete and last endpoint to delete the ToDo task.

 Following are the dependencies to build and execute the application.

+Install and activate the virtual environment before you execute any of the files.
+Make sure thet the dependencies are installed in venv.
+[Guide to install virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 ### Framework : Django
 > pip install Django